Ffffflora/PeakSeaWeed/README.md

 step4: "git commit": commit your change
 step5: "git push": push local change to remote.

 * when you do push, please append your change date, reason you make the change, as well as the files you changed.
+Thank you!